Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which type of identity is created when you register an application with Active Directory (Azure AD)?
+### Which type of identity is created when you register an application with Microsoft Entra ID?

 - [ ] User account.
 - [ ] User-assigned managed identity.